What is data enrichment in B2B?

 Contact data: the foundation of relationships

-Contact data forms the bedrock of every marketing or sales action.
+Contact data is the starting point for any marketing or sales action.
 Email address, direct phone number, LinkedIn profile.
-Every enriched field improves your ability to reach prospects at the right time.
+Every enriched field improves your ability to reach the right person at the right moment, and an up-to-date record makes follow-up more relevant and engagement rates higher.

 Demographic and firmographic data: for better segmentation